 Ativan withdrawal symptoms (generic lorazepam) are extremely problematic for many persons.
 According to published medical research by Ashton, Brett, Lader, and others 7,8,9 benzodiazepines such as Ativan should, in the vast majority of cases, be prescribed for short-term use only to avoid these problems.

 Ativan addiction, dependence, and troublesome side effects are a concern in the US and around the world — wherever Ativan is prescribed.

-Medical regulators around the world have reduced the recommended window for lorazepam prescription to extend no longer than 2-4 weeks.
+Medical regulators around the world have reduced the recommended window for a lorazepam prescription to extend no longer than 2-4 weeks.
 This is due to the well-recognized, severe risk of becoming drug-dependent, most notably when used longer than this time frame.1,10

-Rebound anxiety — often worse than before starting medication therapy
+Rebound anxiety — often worsened

-Rebound depression or other rebound symptoms, often worsened
+Rebound depression — often worsened

 Confusion, cognitive impairment, memory loss

-Derealization/depersonalization — the feeling of being detached from one’s surroundings, or from ones own identity
+Derealization/depersonalization — the feeling of being detached from one’s surroundings, or from one’s own identity

 Tingling or numbness in the extremities